Octopus vs OVO (2023 Comparison)

 Octopus EnergyOVO

-Conclusion: Based on the data available, we have to conclude that Octopus just wins here as they receive fewer complaints.
-It is close though, as OVO tend to resolve more complaints both by the next working day and within 8 weeks.
+Conclusion: Based on the data available, we have to conclude that Octopus wins here as they receive fewer complaints.
+Octopus also resolve more complaints by the next working day.

 Octopus vs OVO: What are the main differences between the two?